robertcorponoi/library-template/README.md

 This action will install the dependencies and build the template.

 More actions are planned to be added for deployment of the template.

+## Dependabot

+This template uses [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates) to automatically update out of date packages.
+The configuration for depedabot can be found at `.github/dependabot.yml`.

+See the documentation linked above for more information about Dependabot and how to use it.

 ## Keeping Up To Date With Template Changes